volume-trader/QuantowerKB/connections/connection-to-rithmic.md

 ![](<../.gitbook/assets/image (355) (1) (1) (1) (1) (1) (1).png>)

-*   If Quantower was connected to Rithmic before via the RTrader Plugin (i.e. the checkbox Use RTrader is active), and at the moment the RTrader Pro platform is not connected or the **Allow Plugins** option is not active there, then Quantower will not be able to connect.
+*   If VT-Terminal was connected to Rithmic before via the RTrader Plugin (i.e. the checkbox Use RTrader is active), and at the moment the RTrader Pro platform is not connected or the **Allow Plugins** option is not active there, then VT-Terminal will not be able to connect.

     _**Solution (several different options, not step-by-step):**_

     _1) start RTrader Pro platform with **Allow Plugins** mode and connect again to your account in Quantower_

-    _2) try to connect to Rithmic as a direct connection: close RTrader Pro platform, disable **Use Rtrader** option in Quantower settings and restart Quantower.
-After start Quantower again and connect to your account as a direct connection_
+    _2) try to connect to Rithmic as a direct connection: close RTrader Pro platform, disable **Use Rtrader** option in VT-Terminal settings and restart Quantower.
+After start VT-Terminal again and connect to your account as a direct connection_

 ![Plugin Mode in RTrader Pro is disabled but active in Quantower](<../.gitbook/assets/image (351) (1) (1).png>)